 To find out how to get a Colorado Archaeology kit and curriculum for your classroom or school, arrange an in-district teacher training, and/or a presentation for your classroom, please contact Jim Hakala, Senior Educator, University of Colorado Museum of Natural History at 303-492-4458, or email@example.com.

-The Colorado Archaeology in the Classroom is generously funded by the University of Colorado Outreach Committee and the University of Colorado Natural History Museum.
+The Colorado Archaeology in the Classroom is generously funded by the University of Colorado Boulder Office of Strategic Relations and Communications and the University of Colorado Boulder Museum of Natural History.